csu-hmc/inertial-compensation/README.md

    between the measured accelerations (input) and force signals (output).
    (`compensation.m`)
 7. Multiplies the recorded accelerations from another trial with the calibration coefficients.
-Subtracts the result from the recorded force signals(`compensation.m`)
+Subtracts the result from the recorded force signals (`compensation.m`)
 8. Performs a coordinate transformation on the compensated forces ('transformation.m') using the Soderquist method (`soder.m`).
-The soder method is sped through multidimensional matrix multiplication (`mmat.m`)
+The speed soder method is sincreased through multidimensional matrix multiplication (`mmat.m`)
 9. Plots the uncompensated vs. compensated force signals (Fx,Fy,Fz,Mx,My,Mz) for force plate 1 (`plot_compensation_graph.m`)
 10. Performs the inverse dynamic analysis on recorded walking data.
 Adds uncompensated